dotnet/orleans/src/Documentation/clusters_and_clients/heterogeneous_silos.md

 	* If Silo 4 leaves the cluster, the client will still try to make calls to grain of type `E`.
 It will fail at runtime with a OrleansException.
 	* If the client was connected to the cluster before Silo 4 joined it, the client will not be able to make calls to grain of type `E`.
 It will fail will a ArgumentException
 * Stateless grains are not supported: all silos in the cluster must support the same set of stateless grains.
+* `ImplicitStreamSubscription` are not supported and thus only ["Explicit Subscriptions"](../streaming/streams_programming_APIs.md) can be used in Orleans Streams.